encarsia/cave/README.md

 </virtualhost>
 ```

-The user that CAVE is running with has to be added to the *www-data* group:
+The user that CAVE is running with (default is "pi") has to be added to the *www-data* group:

 ```bash